Yogurt-Based Sauce

 Understanding the key chemical compounds helps explain why yogurt-based sauce pairs well with certain ingredients.

-Milk proteins that create creamy mouthfeel; partially broken down during fermentation into peptides and amino acids enhancing flavor
+Milk proteins that create creamy texture and mouthfeel; partially broken down during fermentation into peptides that add umami

 Quick Tips